-A mixture of film posters, old and new (James Bond), magazines (GQ and Pride), newspapers, (The Sun and the Guardian) video games, (Fortnite) advertising, (Quality Street and This Girl Can), music videos (Bruno Mars and Katy Perry) and TV drama, including crime drama with a close study of police show, Luther.
+A mixture of film posters, old and new (James Bond), magazines (GQ and Pride), newspapers, (The Sun and the Guardian) video games, (Fortnite) advertising, (Quality Street and This Girl Can), music videos (Bruno Mars and Katy Perry) and TV drama, including crime drama with a close study of research and areas of interest.
+In addition to police show, Luther.

-Please speak to Ms. Cellupica for further information about this course and what it can offer.
+Please speak to Mr Barney for further information about this course and what it can offer.
 Alternatively, you can view the specification at:

-http://eduqas.co.uk/qualifications/mediastudies/gcse/
+http://eduqas.co.uk/qualifications/media studies/gcse/